Why Hydration Matters for Your Health

 How does tracking bathroom visits help with health conditions?

-Is P Water App a medical device?
+Is P a medical device?

-No. P Water App is a wellness tool for personal hydration tracking, not a medical device.
+No. P is a wellness tool for personal hydration tracking, not a medical device.
 It can be used as a digital voiding diary to share data with healthcare providers, but it does not diagnose, treat, or cure any medical condition.
 Always consult your doctor for medical advice.

 What health conditions are affected by hydration?